sagarchoudhary96/Portfolio-API/README.md

         USAGE:
           Update the specific Trade
         PARAMS:
-          the values to be updated from (stockId, date, price, quantity, type)
+          the values to be updated from (date, price, quantity, type)

     * POST /portfolio/removeTrade/:id
         USAGE: